dtcenter/METdataio/docs/Users_Guide/load_data.rst

      **description**
        - **optional**
-       - description of the data in the database
+       - description of the database
        - minimum number of characters is 1
        - maximum number of characters is 300
        - acceptable characters (English), any combination: